traefik/traefik/docs/content/migration/v2-to-v3.md

 #### gRPC Metrics

 In v3, the reported status code for gRPC requests is now the value of the `Grpc-Status` header.

+#### Tracing

+In v3, the tracing feature has been revamped and is now powered exclusively by OpenTelemetry (OTel).
+It's important to note that Traefik v3 no longer supports direct output formats for specific vendors such as Instana, Jaeger, Zipkin, Haystack, Datadog, and Elastic.
+Instead, it focuses on pure OpenTelemetry implementation, providing a unified and standardized approach for observability.

+Here are two possible transition strategies:

+1. OTLP Ingestion Endpoints:

+Most vendors now offer OpenTelemetry Protocol (OTLP) ingestion endpoints.
+You can seamlessly integrate Traefik v3 with these endpoints to continue leveraging tracing capabilities.

+2. Legacy Stack Compatibility:

+For legacy stacks that cannot immediately upgrade to the latest vendor agents supporting OTLP ingestion, using OpenTelemetry (OTel) collectors with appropriate exporters configuration is a viable solution.
+This allows continued compatibility with the existing infrastructure.